 - The university is a public institution, so its largest investor is the Alberta taxpayer.
-Approximately 50 percent of the university's funding comes form the provincial government.
+Approximately 52 percent of the university's funding comes from the provincial government.

 - Revenue from the sale of services and products represents 11 percent of the institution's revenue.
 This revenue comes from such things as parking, residence fees and the bookstore, as well as cost-recovery programs within faculties, such as summer camps.